 10 Minute Pre-Trip Checkup Can Pay Off

-- Check the tires - Check tire inflation and inspect the tread for uneven wear, indicating the need for wheel alignment.
-Also look for bulges and bald spots.
+Check the tires - Check tire inflation and inspect the tread for uneven wear, indicating the need for wheel alignment.
+Also look for bulges and bald spots along the tire's surface.

 Follow these tips to maximize fuel efficiency of your vehicle:

-- Dirty air filters - A clogged air filter creates a "rich" mixture - the proportion of gas to air is incorrect.
-This wastes fuel and causes the engine to lose power.
-Replacing a clogged air filter can improve gas mileage by as much as 10%.
+A clogged air filter can disrupt the ideal air-fuel mixture, leading to a "rich" mixture where the proportion of gas to air is imbalanced.
+This not only results in fuel wastage but also causes the engine to lose power.
+The simple act of replacing a clogged air filter can enhance gas mileage by as much as 10%, making it a crucial maintenance step for fuel efficiency.

 What our clients are saying about us